What are Wicca beliefs about Jesus? About Heaven and Hell? About demons and the Devil?

 Does this mean that Witches don't believe in evil?
 Well, Wicca is a very diverse religion, and all kinds of Witches believe all kinds of things.

-And it's hard, having survived the Bush "administrations," to say there is no such thing as evil.
+And it's hard, living in these times, to say there is no such thing as evil.

 But generally, Wiccans don't believe in evil as such.
 A person can do things that are evil.
-But evil doesn't have a separate existence.
+But evil doesn't have a separate existence, as a conscious entity.

 Evil is really "missing the mark" by a mile.